InterIntSys/InterIntSys.github.io/content/authors/valdy-wiratama/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Master of Science (MSc) in Human-Computer Interaction
+  - course: Master of Arts (MA) in Cultural Economics and Entrepreneurship
-    institution: Utrecht University, The Netherlands
+    institution: Erasmus University Rotterdam, The Netherlands
-    #year:
+    #year: 2022
-  - course: Bachelor (BSc) in Information Science
+  - course: Bachelor (BA) in Economics
-    institution: Utrecht University, The Netherlands
+    institution: University of Indonesia, Indonesia
+    #year: 2018

 # Social/Academic Networking
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the